 Use checkout forms that help you sell more

-If you’re lucky, the membership or online course plugin you chose will also include e-commerce, or the ability to sell subscriptions, payment plans, and present discounts, in addition to simply selling access to your courses.
+If you’re lucky, the membership or online course plugin you chose will also include e-commerce, or the ability to sell recurring subscriptions, payment plans, and present discounts, in addition to simply selling access to your courses.

 Another thing you might want to include in your checkout process is an abandoned cart sequence, where you follow up automatically when someone starts an order but leaves before the transaction is completed.
 It’s a simple process that helped us recapture 43% of our lost sales.